The Gardening President

-#OTD On this day in 1789, Washington was sworn in as the first president of the United States.
+On this day, George Washington was sworn in as the first president of the United States.

 A gardening President, George Washington oversaw all aspects of the land at Mount Vernon.

-Washington had a personal copy of Batty Langley's New Principles of Gardening.
-Inspired by the 18th-century author, Washington adopted a less formal, more naturalistic style for his gardens and he supervised a complete and total redesign of his Mount Vernon.
+George had a personal copy of Batty Langley's New Principles of Gardening.
+Inspired by the 18th-century author, George adopted a less formal, more naturalistic style for his gardens, and he supervised a complete and total redesign of his Mount Vernon.

-When I was researching Mount Vernon, I was struck by Washington's intentions and methods.
+When I was researching Mount Vernon, I was struck by George Washington's intentions and methods.

-He was naturally curious and wanted to see what plants would be able to survive in the harsh climate of Virginia.
+George was naturally curious and wanted to see what plants would survive in the harsh climate of Virginia.

-Of his four gardens, Washington referred often to his favorite of the four gardens, the botanical garden, during his lifetime.
-He called it "the little garden by the salt house," or rather fondly, his "little garden."
+Of his four gardens, George often referred to his favorite of the four gardens, the botanical garden, during his lifetime.
+George called it "the little garden by the salt house," or rather fondly, his "little garden."

-Washington used the botanical garden as his trial garden; testing alfalfa and oats which, he happily surmised correctly, would increase the productivity of his fields.
+George used the botanical garden as his trial garden, testing alfalfa and oats, which, he happily surmised correctly, would increase his fields' productivity.